proxmox/proxmox-backup/docs/administration-guide.rst

 unused data blocks are removed.

-.. note:: This command needs to read all existing backup index files and touches the complete chunk store.
-This can take a long time depending on the number of chunk and the speed of the underlying disks.
+.. note:: This command needs to read all existing backup index files and touches the complete chunk-store.
+This can take a long time depending on the number of chunks and the speed of the underlying disks.